tiaggomoura/banckapi/README.md

 ## Resume
-* Projeto Spring Boot simulando API de agendamento de Transferências
+* Spring Boot project simulating Transfer Scheduling API

 ## Installation
 * Clone the project and import as a Maven project